All Episodes

 Pelosi has helped direct tens of millions of dollars to subway and bridge projects in San Francisco.

-She has secured money to restore a historic schooner and convert the old San Francisco mint into a history museum.
+She has secured money to restore a historic schooner and convert the old San Francisco Mint into a history museum.

-Quick timeout, back with more in just a sec, folks.
+Back with more in just a sec, folks.

 Hi, welcome back, ladies and gentlemen.